squidarth/squidarth.github.io/_posts/2020-02-29-tail-at-scale.md

 We know, however, that each machine is capable of performing at its p50 latency.
 So the question becomes, in a distributed system, how do we increase the chance of hitting the p50 latency of each machine in the path of a request?

-Dean proposes a number of solutions, and I detail a couple of the notable ones here.
+Dean and Barroso propose a number of solutions, and I detail a couple of the notable ones here.

 ### Hedged Requests

-The first option that Dean presents is having "Hedged Requests".
+The first option that the authors present is having "Hedged Requests".
 The idea is fairly simple: let's say a request first hits machine A, then B, then C. If A's request to B takes longer than some configured amount of time, simply fire off another request to B!

 The thinking here is that  if A's request to B is taking longer than some threshold, then we have likely hit the p99 or worse latency for that service.
 Between two requests, it's unlikely that they both hit a path with poor latency.

-One of the downsides with this that Dean notes is that this *will* result in some amount of "wasted" work.
+One of the downsides noted in the paper is that this *will* result in some amount of "wasted" work.
 After all, the results from either the original request or the new request will be thrown away.
 Some of this can be mitigated through sending a signal once a response comes back from either service to the other service indicating that it can cancel the request.